fnproject/flow/docs/API.md

 (`code_location` is optional and is used for information purposes)

-The flow service returns a new `StageID` in the `FnProject-StageID` header.
+The flow service returns a new `stage_id"  in the body:

 ```
 HTTP/1.1 200 OK
 Content-type: application/json